dd-Splunk/Oasis/README.md

 # To Do

-Disable indexing on the master node and the monitoring console instance Rolling restart of all SH allowing MC to monitor all SH
+Disable indexing on the master node and the monitoring console instance Rolling restart of all SH allowing MC to monitor all SH instead of crude restart Use maintenance mode before properly restarting peers